yarkhinephyo/15-445-database-systems-notes/22 - Distributed OLTP.md

 Coordinator assumes that the node has aborted if no acknowledgement is received.

-<u>2PC Optimization</u>

-In Early Prepare Voting (Rare), send the last query to remote node and the node return their vote for the prepared phase with the query result.
+<u>Early Prepare Voting (Rare)</u> - Coordinator sends the last query to remote node and the node return their vote for the prepared phase with the query result.

-In Early Ack After Prepare (Common), if all nodes vote to commit a transaction, the coordinator tells the application server that commit is successful.
+<u>Early Ack After Prepare (Common)</u> - If all nodes vote to commit a transaction, the coordinator tells the application server that commit is successful.
 The coordinator does not wait for the nodes to acknowledge the commit message.

-<u>Paxos</u>
+**Paxos**

 Unless two phase comit, only the majority of the nodes have to agree.